Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Discussion

-Recently, \citet{Padoan_2019} proposed the inertial-inflow model, in which massive stars form in turbulent regions characterized by large-scale converging flows.
-The inertial-inflow model is formulated by analyzing magnetized, driven turbulent simulations not too dissimilar from the one we analyze here, although \citet{Padoan_2019} follow a larger spatial volume and do not resolve the formation of low-mass stars (M$_*$ $\lesssim$ 2 M$_\sun$).
+Recently, \citet{Padoan_2020} proposed the inertial-inflow model, in which massive stars form in turbulent regions characterized by large-scale converging flows.
+The inertial-inflow model is formulated by analyzing magnetized, driven turbulent simulations not too dissimilar from the one we analyze here, although \citet{Padoan_2020} follow a larger spatial volume and do not resolve the formation of low-mass stars (M$_*$ $\lesssim$ 2 M$_\odot$).
 Turbulent fragmentation produces the initial core properties and sets their growth timescale; massive stars form in cores that continue to grow through accretion.
 This model predicts that truly massive starless cores do not exist, since collapse begins before a significant amount of mass accumulates.
-Of the high-mass models we discuss here, the inertial-inflow model is the most similar to the one we propose for low-mass star formation, namely, in that it emphasizes the role of shocks and filaments in core formation and growth.
-However, it does not explicitly address the early stages of core formation, and the cores identified in the simulation are gravitationally bound by construction, so they are analogous to our Phase III cores.
-It seems possible that the cores follow the phases we propose here and the inertial-inflow model represents a natural extension of our core evolution model to higher masses.
-Future work is required to determine whether high-mass cores proceed through a coherent phase prior to being gravitationally bound.
+Similarly, \citet{Grudic_2022} find a very dynamic picture for high-mass star formation, in which massive stars require a long time ($\gtrsim 1$\,Myr) to reach their high masses and these stars accrete at increasingly high rates.
+Of the high-mass models we discuss here, these two models are the most similar to the one we propose for low-mass star formation, namely, in that it emphasizes the dynamic nature of core evolution.
+However, it does not explicitly address the early stages of core formation, and the cores identified in the simulation are gravitationally bound by construction, so they are most analogous to our Phase III cores.
+It seems possible that turbulent decay and the formation of coherent regions play an important role in low-mass star formation as we propose here (e.g., Figure \ref{fig:coherent}), and the inertial-inflow model represents a natural extension of core evolution for higher mass stars.
+Future work is required to determine how the Phases we identify here relate to high-mass core formation and evolution.